WHAT IS DAMS ?

 THE STORY SO FAR AND WHERE DO WE GO FROM HERE?

-A number of ESS breeders in Scandinavia have already used the DAMS DNA test and there appears to be a carrier rate of around 20% of those tested.
+A number of ESS breeders in Scandinavia were the first to use the DAMS DNA test and there appears to be a carrier rate of around 20% of those tested.
 Although there are substantial differences between the UK and Scandinavian ESS gene pools, there is also a significant crossover, with some UK show lines in the Scandinavian gene pool and vice versa.
-Therefore, a number of concerned UK breeders have now decided to test some or even all of their current stock and carriers have been found.
-At this stage, we simply have no idea of the overall mutation frequency in the UK ESS population, as it would need a large number of dogs from across the breed to be tested for us to have any meaningful indication.
-Yet at the same time, the wider breeding community is unlikely to be queuing up to test for a condition they've never heard of and which as far as they're concerned isn't a problem in the breed.
-It’s a classic chicken and egg situation.
+As a result, DAMS carriers have been found in UK show lines.
+At this stage, we simply have no idea of the overall mutation frequency in the wider UK ESS population, as it would need a large number of dogs from across the breed to be tested for us to have any meaningful indication.

 For further information or advice, please contact the